 If your child is exhibiting these symptoms, or if suspect your child has ingested too much iron, your child needs to be assessed.
 You may also choose to call your local poison control center.

 Toxicity in children is usually due to kids accidentally eating prenatal vitamins or adult supplements.
 Some of these tablets are sugar-coated and taste yummy to kids.
-All adult medications and vitamins should be kept far out of reach of children.
-No pill bottles should ever be left out or open, and they should be stored way above kids’ arm reaches.
+Keep all adult medications and vitamins far out of reach of children.
+Do not leave pill bottles out or open, and store them way above kids’ arm reaches.
 Kids vitamins are much harder to overdose on and are less likely to cause damage than adult vitamins.